Bicycle trainer: Smart

 Smart trainers allow users to connect the trainer to a third-party device, such as a computer, smartphone, or tablet, via Bluetooth and ANT+.
 Applications on said devices are then able to control the resistance provided by the trainer.
 These are so-called smart interactive trainers.
 The user's performance is measured by a power meter.
 The app can then lead the user through a workout or gamify the experience by letting the user ride in virtual worlds where gradients are felt through the pedals.
-Popular applications include Zwift and TrainerRoad.
+Popular applications include Zwift, MyWhoosh, Rouvy and TrainerRoad.
 There are also smart non-interactive trainers, which cannot adjust the resistance but only transmit the rider's data like power or cadence.
 These are usually smart fluid bike trainers, which are becoming obsolete due to their low popularity.